Molluscum contagiosum virus: Entry into cell

 Molluscum contagiosum virus, similar to all poxviruses, produces two infectious particles: mature virions (MV) and extracellular virions (EV), with the EV differing from the MV in that they possess an extra cellular membrane.
 To enter the cell, the membrane of MV fuses to the plasma membrane, specifically glycosaminoglycans, of the host cell and then enters via macropinocytosis.
 This process is initiated by the presence of phosphatidylserine molecules exposed on the MV cellular membrane.
 Similarly, the outer membrane of EV fuses to the plasma membrane, specifically glycosaminoglycans, of the host cell and also enters via macropinocytosis.
-After macropinocytosis, H+ is pumped inside the internalized vacuole containing EV and this acidification breaks down the outer membrane, exposing a MV like particle.
+After macropinocytosis, H+ is pumped inside the internalized vacuole containing EV, and this acidification breaks down the outer membrane, exposing an MV-like particle.
 For both MV and EV, the cellular membranes then fuse with the vacuole allowing the release of the virus core into the cytosol.
 The virion is then uncoated, exposing the DNA to commence replication.

 Replication and transcription

 Molluscum contagiosum virus, like other poxviruses, replicates entirely in the cytoplasm of the host cell.
 This is a property unique to poxviruses, as all other DNA viruses replicate in the nucleus.
-Therefore, because the host cell proteins for DNA replication are present inside the nucleus, this virus has to bring or encode for all of the proteins needed for replication.
+Therefore, because the host cell proteins for DNA replication are present inside the nucleus, this virus must bring or encode all the proteins needed for replication.
 Each virion sets up a region in the cytoplasm, called a 'viral factory' where DNA replication, transcription, and translation all occur sequentially.

 There are three phases of DNA transcription.
-During the early phase, genes that encode for transcription factors, viral DNA and RNA polymerases, and proteins that stimulate host cell mitosis are transcribed by DNA dependent RNA polymerase that the virion carries with it.
+During the early phase, genes that encode for transcription factors, viral DNA, and RNA polymerases, and proteins that stimulate host cell mitosis are transcribed by DNA-dependent RNA polymerase that the virion carries with it.
 The mRNA produced in the early phase is then translated by viral transcriptase that the virion also carries with it.
-Then during the intermediate phase, the proteins encoded for in the early phase are used to replicate the viral DNA.
-Additionally, more transcription factors are produced to help transcribe the late phase mRNA.
+Then, during the intermediate phase, the proteins encoded in the early phase are used to replicate the viral DNA.
+Additionally, more transcription factors are produced to transcribe the late-phase mRNA.
 During the late phase, the genes encoding for structural proteins and enzymes needed for future infection are transcribed and then translated.
 Gene expression is sequential from early to intermediate to late phase of transcription, and it is temporally regulated.

 Assembly and release

 The virion cytoplasmic factories serve as the place where mature virions are assembled for future infection.
-Mature virions are released via cell lysis and aid in host to host transmission of the virus.
+Mature virions are released via cell lysis and aid in host-to-host transmission of the virus.
 Extracellular virions are made when the MV acquires a second membrane via the Golgi apparatus and then buds out of the cell.
 Extracellular virions aid in spreading the virus within the epithelial tissue.